madelynritter/Madelyns-Blog/_posts/2022-02-20-tei-project.md

 ### INTRODUCTION

 For the Text Encoding Initiative (TEI) project, I was given a portion of Bram Stoker’s short story Dracula’s Guest.
 Dracula’s Guest is one part of a larger novel by Stoker, Dracula, that was released posthumously in 1914.
-I was tasked with coding and marking up a section located in pages 10 and 11 of Dracula’s Guest in an application called Oxygen, an XML editor.
+I was tasked with coding and marking up a section located in pages 10 and 11 of Dracula’s Guest in an application called Oxygen, an easy-to-use coding program that uses eXtensible Markup Language (XML).

 ### THE CODING PROCESS